 Determines whether to remove a user's license from their account if you do not configure the skuId field in the rule's attribute mappings, or if the user's skuId field is cleared in the external identity store.

-• True.
-When enabled, if you choose to not configure the skuId field in the rule’s attribute mapping, the user's licenses will be removed from their account.
+• True: When enabled, if you choose to not configure the skuId field in the rule's attribute mapping, the user's licenses will be removed from their account.

-• False (default).
-When disabled, if you choose to not configure the skuId field in the rule’s attribute mapping, the user's licenses will not be removed from their account.
-However, if you configure the skuId field in rule’s attribute mapping, and if the user's skuId field is cleared in the directory, the user's licenses will be removed from their account.
+• False (default): When disabled, if you choose to not configure the skuId field in the rule's attribute mapping, the user's licenses will not be removed from their account.
+However, if you configure the skuId field in the rule's attribute mapping, and if the user's skuId field is cleared in the directory, the user's licenses will be removed from their account.

 Allow users to be created